dbosak01/sassy/README.md

 programming with the **sassy** system much more comfortable than programming in **Base R** or **tidyverse** alone.

+### Next Steps

+Next, you should read the [Get started](http://sassy.r-sassy.org/articles/sassy.html) page, and look at some examples.
+From these pages, you will be able to link into each of the packages included in the **sassy** system, and explore them in depth.

+Have fun!

 ### Getting Help

 If you need help with the **sassy** family of packages, the best place